||How much does it cost to run an electric

 |The type of batteries you use will

-depend on the performance you want: range and speed.
-We use
+depend on the performance you want.

-Lead Acid Batteries; they are affordable and readily available.
+We use Lead Acid Batteries; they are affordable and readily available.

 There are many ways to configure battery packs.

 You will have many questions concerning batteries so in an attempt

 to answer most of them here we offer these comparisons.

 We offer these three 12KW 120 volt battery packs as hypothetical